karolkudla/lookby/README.md

 Then we can update our .CSV's mapper files.

 Admin has the ability to download products by category or by vendor, and can choose if to populate the database on-the-fly or not.
+Different colors of buttons indicates the different affiliative partners API's.
 ![konsola](https://user-images.githubusercontent.com/35747845/111485646-162e0d80-8737-11eb-9af8-d8c6fd584957.png)

 There is a turned-off function of availability checking for every product,